KoiDeve/KoiDeve/README.md

-## Hey!
+## Hello!
 Thank you for taking the time to look at my GitHub profile!! 👋

-Feel free to look around and check out some of my public repos available.
+Feel free to look around and check out some of my available public repositories.

 ### Just some quick projects/ideas I like to work on in my spare time:

-- 📫 I'm currently interested in data analytics and game development.
+- 📫 I'm very interested in data analytics and game development.
 Right now I am learning Python!
 - 🌱 I started off learning Java and C#, and have used them to create some cool projects here.
-- ⚡ My most recently finished project was evaluating goals that I set for myself from May '23 to Sep '23.
+- ⚡ My most recently published project here was evaluating goals that I set for myself from May '23 to Sep '23.
 I pinned the repo below if you would like to check it out.
 Pictures and explanations included!
 <!--- 💬 A current project I am working on is creating visualizations for several occurrences of landslides throughout the world from 2007 - 2017.
 The repo is available, but will completed soon!-->

 <!--